N$^3$LO+N$^3$LL QCD improved Higgs pair cross sections: Theoretical framework

 \subsection{Soft-virtual limit}

 Let us define the threshold limit in terms of the partonic variable $z \equiv \frac{M^2}{\hat{s}} \to 1$, with $\hat{s}$ being the square of the partonic center of mass energy.
-As the name implies, in this phase space region, almost all the incoming partonic center of mass energy is paid to produce the Born-like final state, and the residual energy is only sufficient to generate soft gluons.
-In this limit, the partonic coefficient function can be organised into two parts:
+As the name implies, in this phase space region, almost all the incoming partonic center of mass energy goes to produce the Born-like final state, and the residual energy is only sufficient to generate soft gluons.